bcgov/keycloak-example-apps-archived/confidential-examples/next-app/README.md

 A successful login will redirect the user from the sso-keycloak sign in page back to your local url and display the login content:

 ![succes image](./images/SuccessState.PNG)

+## Changing OIDC providers

+This app should work with any provider that uses the OIDC specs.
+To generalize this, the OIDC endpoint urls in the `confidential-examples/next-app/backend/config.js` file must be updated.
+This is becasue the endpoint url structure is not part of OIDC spec and therefore varies from provider to provider.